Rkcr7/Digitara-Backend/UNIT_TESTS_DOCUMENTATION.md

 ## Conclusion

-The unit test suite provides comprehensive coverage of the Receipt Extractor service functionality, meeting all requirements specified in the backend document and ensuring robust error handling and edge case coverage.
+The unit test suite provides comprehensive coverage of the Digitara service functionality, meeting all requirements specified in the backend document and ensuring robust error handling and edge case coverage.
 All 25 tests pass consistently, providing confidence in the service's reliability and correctness.